uber-go/mock/README.md

 ### Archive mode

 Archive mode generates mock interfaces from a package archive file (.a).
-It is enabled by using the -archive flag, the import path is also needed as a non-flag argument.
-No other flags are required.
+It is enabled by using the -archive flag and two non-flag arguments: an import path, and a comma-separated list of symbols.

 Example: